The internet won. And that's exactly the problem.

 That's the gap we're trying to close.

 One organiser says: “We have amazing vibes.”
 Another says: “We have strong engagement.”
 Another says: “We have a premium audience.”
-Those aren’t metrics.
+Those aren’t shared metrics.
 They’re marketing.
-The future belongs to evidence, not claims — the same signals from Act 4, measured consistently instead of taken on faith.
+The problem isn't that organisers exaggerate.
+It's that everyone measures something different.
+Without shared definitions, comparisons become opinions.
+The future belongs to evidence, not claims, the same signals from Act 4, measured consistently instead of taken on faith.

 Because when brands trust the information, better decisions get made.
 When better decisions get made, the right communities get discovered.
 And the market starts working the way it should.